TobikoData/sqlmesh/docs/guides/add_model.md

 ### Preview changes

-You can then preview any changes you made to the model in order to understand their impact by using the `plan` command as follows:
+To preview any changes you make to your model in order to understand their impact, use the `evaluate` command.
+Refer to [evaluate a model](/guides/evalute_model).

-1. Preview changes by entering the `sqlmesh plan dev` command.
-2. Hit `Enter` to leave the backfill start and end dates empty.

-Observe that SQLMesh detects your changes and shows you the difference between the old model and the new model.
-SQLMesh will also show you whether any downstream models are impacted; if so, SQLMesh will prompt you to classify the changes as [Breaking](/../concepts/plans#breaking-change) or [Non-Breaking](/../concepts/plans#non-breaking-change) before applying the changes.